renatocastro33/Anomaly-Spatial-Transform-Network/README.md

 <li>Check the neccesary boxes for downloading the dataset.</li>
 <li>Click on SUBMIT AND CONTINUE TO DOWNLOAD PAGE.</li>
 <li>Click on DOWNLOAD THE WHOLE DATASET.</li>
+<li>Move the downloaded zip file to the Github directory of this project and extract it in the data folder.</li>

 # Test